 The CMPA has established an awards program to recognize those individuals and organizations who have made a special contribution to advance the professional image and practice of public parking in California.
 The awards program is designed to allow the CMPA membership to have direct involvement in the awards process.

 You are invited to make nominations for any of these awards.
 The Committee will review the nomination and select the most deserving candidates for each award.
 Their recommendations will be forwarded to the Board of Directors for their final review and approval.
 The awards will be presented at the CMPA Annual Conference and Workshop.
-Deadline to submit will be announced.
+Deadline to submit September 30, 2022.

 The following types of awards are available for award each year.